Jvillan04/JV-BFOR519-SysAdmin-Project/Phase-4/Phase-4-Jetbrains-VM-DETAILS.md

    * In WebStorm, opened the project folder that I pulled from GitHub.
    * Let WebStorm index the project and verified that navigation, IntelliSense, and other IDE features work from the laptop while the backend runs on the VM.

----

-## Results

-The JetBrains dev VM now works as a remote IDE backend:

-* From my laptop, I can open JetBrains Gateway and connect to the Ubuntu VM over Tailscale.
-* WebStorm runs on the VM as the backend while the JetBrains client runs on my laptop.
-* My project opens from the folder I pulled with Git, and I can edit, run, and debug code from the laptop without keeping a local copy of the repo.
-* The VM stays on my Tailnet, so it is not directly exposed to the public internet.

-Screenshots in this phase show:

-* The JetBrains VM in Proxmox.
-* The VM listed in my Tailscale admin console.
-* JetBrains Gateway connected to the VM from my laptop.
-* WebStorm open with my project on the remote VM.

-These screenshots serve as the main “results” evidence for the phase.

----

-## Notes

-With this setup I can keep all of my tools and source code on the Proxmox server and still work comfortably from a lower power laptop.
-It also keeps my development traffic inside the Tailnet instead of exposing extra ports on the public internet.